-It all starts with some fruit – in this case, some strawberries, blueberries, and blackberries – that get tossed in lemon juice and some lemon zest and a little sugar.
-Corn starch is added to help thicken up the juice so when served the fruit is coated in all kinds of fruity syrup-y goodness.
+It all starts with some fruit – in this case, some strawberries, blueberries, and blackberries – that are tossed in lemon juice and some lemon zest and a little sugar.
+Some cornstarch helps thicken the juice so when served the fruit is coated in all kinds of fruity syrupy goodness.

 Each one gets a sweet oatmeal topping that gets crispy and browned in the oven.

 I think it might be my favorite part – you can’t go wrong with butter, brown sugar, and oatmeal.